 How is a muscle strain diagnosed?

-Avoid trying to self-diagnose and treat without seeing your health care provider first.
+Avoid trying to self-diagnose and treat.
+Seek medical attention first.
 Although strains are often minor, it’s important for your provider to evaluate your symptoms and rule out something more serious, such as a broken bone.

 If your pain is caused by a pulled muscle, your provider with determine if its acute (due to an injury or trauma) or chronic (due to repetitive use) and will assign a grade based on the severity of the injury.

-- Grade 1 strains describe mild damage to the chest that affects less than 5% of the muscle fibers.
+- Grade 1 strains (mild strains) describe mild damage to the chest that affects less than 5% of the muscle fibers.

 - Grade 2 strains describe a moderate tear to the chest that affects a higher amount of muscle fibers.
 This may affect mobility and strength, but the muscle isn’t fully ruptured.